27 April update

 - Vasectomy procedure: €350

-Free aftercare and follow-up care (if necessary)
+Free aftercare and follow-up care if required.

 Information about how we’re providing care during the pandemic is available here.